josangelATM/ExpressBox/readme.md

-﻿# About this project
+# About this project
 ExpressBox is my first approach with web development it is made in Express.js in the backend and EJS in the frontend.
-For databases i use MongoDB and for the hosting Heroku.
+For databases I use MongoDB and for the hosting Heroku.

-You can view the web in this link (before you enter, take care... i this point of my life, i suck at design and color combination)
+You can view the web in this link (before you enter, take care... at this point of my life, I suck at design and color combination)
-[ExpressBox | De USA a Panamá (express-box.herokuapp.com)](https://express-box.herokuapp.com/) Its very likely that you find some errors, its not 100% tested, if you find any error, please let me know, thanks in advanced.
+[ExpressBox | De USA a Panamá (express-box.herokuapp.com)](https://express-box.herokuapp.com/) It's very likely you find some errors, I not 100% tested, if you find any error, please let me know, thanks in advanced.

 # About ExpressBox